mithunkumarc/learning-golang/modules/ReadMe.md

       + packer                      // module
         + numbers                   // package
-          + addition.go             // source file
+          + addition.go             // source file : declare : "package numbers" in the first line
-          + helperAddition.go
+          + helperAddition.go       // declare : "package numbers" in the first line
-      + mainfunc.go                 // staring point to execute
+      + mainfunc.go                 // staring point to execute, "package main"

       In the above example, addition.go files can use functions from helperAddition.go ** make sure function declared with uppercase letter to export